 This guidance is imparted in the form of two documents: style guide and content brief.
 The brand’s style guide and copywriting briefs together act as the glue that holds the team together and helps in accomplishing the intended content deliverables.

-This guide is about the 2nd document: the content brief.
-I will go over everything you need to know about creating a proper content writing brief for each piece of content a business intends to produce.
+In this guide, I will go over everything you need to know about creating a proper content writing brief for each piece of content a business intends to produce.

 You can also think of this as a content writing questionnaire for your client or manager when they want you to write a piece of content.
 So you have complete information on exactly what you need to write to meet their expectations.